adrn/gala/docs/dynamics/orbits-in-detail.rst

     >>> w
     <CartesianPhaseSpacePosition N=2, shape=(1,)>

-We can check the dimensionality using the `~gary.dynamics.CartesianPhaseSpacePosition.ndim` attribute::
+We can check the dimensionality using the `~gala.dynamics.CartesianPhaseSpacePosition.ndim` attribute::

     >>> w.ndim